nirtyj/algorithms/leetcode/src/com/leetcode/binarysearch/notes/binary_search.md

             left = mid + 1
     ```
 3. Decide return value.
 Is it return left or return left - 1?
 Remember this: after exiting the while loop, ***left is the minimal k satisfying the condition function***;
+4. If using left = mid; then use the condition middle = (left + right + 1)/2; https://leetcode.com/problems/divide-chocolate/.
+   This is because, you are increasing the right = mid, you need to use the left lower mid for middle. left + (right - left) / 2;
+   if you are using left = mid, you need to use the right upper mid for middle.  (left + right + 1)/2;

 ## Sample Code
 ```